 - A completed Health History form (No physical examination is required)

 - A criminal background check and adult/dependent and child abuse check are required by Iowa law

 - Attendance at a mandatory orientation session approximately one week prior to start of training

 Nurse Aide Theory: A 55-hour nurse aide course designed to meet the training requirements of the Omnibus Budget Reconciliation Act of 1987 (OBRA) for aides working in nursing facilities and skilled nursing facilities.
 Nurse Aide Clinical course required.

 Nurse Aide Clinical: A 45 hour clinical designed to meet the training requirements of the Omnibus Budget Reconciliation Act of 1987 (OBRA) for aides working in nursing facilities and skilled nursing facilities.
 Nurse Aide Theory course required.

 Nurse Aide State Testing

-Upon completion of the Nurse Aide course, a state written test and a skills demonstration test is completed.
+Upon completion of the Nurse Aide training program, a State of Iowa certification written exam and a skills demonstration exam is completed.
 A score of 70% or better is passing.
-Passing these tests is required in order to be placed on the Iowa Department of Inspections and Appeals Direct Care Worker Registry (formerly Iowa Nurse Aide Registry).
+Passing these exams is required in order to be placed on the Iowa Department of Inspections and Appeals Direct Care Worker Registry (formerly Iowa Nurse Aide Registry).
 Placement on the registry is necessary to be employed as a nurse aide in long-term care in Iowa.
 Certification requires identification with a social security number and government issued identification.